Kanban views allow you to lay out your data like stacks of notecards for quick visual reference.

 Dragging and Dropping Stacks

-If your Kanban is stacked by a Select column, stacks can be reordered simply by dragging and dropping them.
-However, this will change the order of select options in the "stacked by" column.
-It will also change how rows are ordered in other views that use that column in a sort.
-To prevent any mistakes, a pop-up will appear asking you to confirm or cancel your move.
+In Kanban views that are stacked by a Select column, stacks can be reordered by dragging and dropping in the order in which you want them to appear.
+When you change the order of the stacks by dragging and dropping, the order of select options in the "Stack by" column will change accordingly.
+It will also change how rows are ordered in other views that use the "Stack by" column in a sorting rule.

-On the far left of all Kanban views is a minimized stack of rows that are uncategorized by the "stacked by" column.
-This can be a useful way to see rows that are missing data—like tasks missing a status, owner, user, or another select data type.
+On the far left side of all Kanban views is a minimized stack of rows that are uncategorized by the "stacked by" column.
+This can be a useful way to see rows that are missing data—like tasks missing a status, user, or other select data types.